WojciechMula/base64simd/README.rst

 Known problems
 --------------------------------------------------

-Both encoding and decoding don't match the base64 specification:

-* I didn't care about endianess, while big-endian is required.
-* There is no processing of data tail, i.e. encoder never produces '=' chars at the end, and decoder doesn't handle them at all.
+Both encoding and decoding don't match the base64 specification, there is no processing of data tail, i.e. encoder never produces '=' chars at the end, and decoder doesn't handle them at all.

 All these shortcoming are not present in a brilliant library by Alfred Klomp: https://github.com/aklomp/base64.